 One of Claude Monet’s most astonishing work is the pond series.
-The artist being absolutely fascinated about nature, he would import water lilies from all around the world, to keep them but also to sell them.
+The artist was absolutely fascinated by nature, he would import water lilies from all around the world, to keep them but also sell them.

 Claude Monet spends a lot of time outdoors, really trying to capture these different lights of the day.

 Claude Monet was a pioneer in the Impressionist movement and in the philosophy of it.
 He developed his plain-air technique of landscape paint by number which he is famous for.
 He disagreed with the way art was taught in schools and with the techniques of that time.

 He would much rather sit outside capture nature and try to reproduce it but the way he would see it.
 Claude Monet would recreate landscapes by making little strokes with his paintbrush and really feel the light, the shadows, and the silhouettes.

 The artist will be later diagnosed with cataracts and will eventually undergo surgery that will allow him to perceive the different colors again.